 - Mathematics and Physics – 8 questions

-General knowledge is commonly regarded by applicants as the most unpredictable section; questions revolve around a variety of topics, from recent events to history, literature, and so on.
-It’s not easy to prepare for this subjects, and generally it requires lots of reading newspapers and high school textbooks.
+The general knowledge section has been a hot discussion topic lately – up until 2018, it only used to contain 2 questions.
+It is commonly regarded by applicants as the most unpredictable section; questions revolve around a variety of topics, from recent events to history, literature, and so on.
+It’s not easy to prepare for these subjects, and generally, it requires lots of reading newspapers and high school textbooks.

-If you still however want to maximize your chances of ranking very highly on the IMAT 2019 score, we at MEDschool.it have our very own online course held by expert IMAT teachers, for a fraction of the price of hard courses that are held in some parts of Italy.
+If you want to maximize your chances of ranking very highly on the IMAT 2020 score, we at MEDschool.it have our very own online course held by expert IMAT teachers, for a fraction of the price of hard courses that are held in some parts of Italy.
 Check out the IMATschool website for more information on how to subscribe and what is offered!

 Exam dates and enrollment deadlines:

 We already published a complete step-by-step guide for how and when to enroll to IMAT, and there are no huge changes to announce.
-As previously established, the IMAT will be held on Thursday September 12th, 2019.
-As for last year, enrollment will be possible starting from July 3rd all the way to July 2019, until 3 p.m.
+As previously established, the IMAT will be held on September 10th, 2020.
+Enrollment will be possible starting from July 1st, 2020 all the way to July 23rd, 2020, until 3 p.m.
 (GMT+2).

 This is something that hasn’t changed again in the last few years, but it’s still worth noticing.
-For EU candidates, given the fact that the IMAT syllabus is based on the Italian high school subjects, there is a minimum entry score for every candidate of 20 points.
-This means that, if you have scored less than 20 as a EU students, there is no possibility of being accepted, irrespectively of the ranking.
+For EU candidates, given the fact that the IMAT syllabus is based on Italian high school subjects, there is a minimum entry score for every candidate of 20 points.
+This means that, if you have scored less than 20 as an EU student, there is no possibility of being accepted, irrespectively of the ranking.

 The same concept goes for non-EU citizens, but with quite a different threshold: it is enough to score more than 0 points (even 0.1 is enough!) in order to be eligible for admission.
 It might sound strange, but since there are negative points for incorrect questions there is also the possibility of getting a negative final score if you give too many wrong answers!